Logxn/logxn.github.io/content/posts/htb-simple-encryptor.md

 ```
 It is now time to look at how the encryption actually works, so we can make a plan on how to decrypt the encrypted flag within the challenge files.
 Firstly the encryptor calls [time](https://cplusplus.com/reference/ctime/time/) which takes exactly one argument `time` (which is a pointer to [time_t](https://cplusplus.com/reference/ctime/time_t/)).
 Normaly the function would take a specific time and date, but in our case the decompiler shows ***0x0*** which essentially is a NULL-Pointer.
 This means that the argument is not used.
 Because of this the function will return the seconds passed since ***00:00, Jan 1 1970 UTC***.
 The returned seconds are then saved in a variable I called `timestamp_seed`.

 Next the function calls [srand](https://cplusplus.com/reference/cstdlib/srand/) which takes exactly one argument `seed`.
 As we can see in Ghidra's decompiler, the encryptor passes the received timestamp as seed.
 It is important to know, that `srand` initializes a **pseudo**-number-generator.
-After that we could call `rand()` a number of times to receive different random numbers.If we know the value of the seed we can **always** generate the same numbers on almost any machine, in the same order.
+After that we could call `rand()` a number of times to receive different random numbers.
+If we know the value of the seed we can **always** generate the same numbers on almost any machine, in the same order.

 This will be the part we will try to exploit in the future! 😈